Templates Manager

 # Overview

-Templates can be used for reusing of some configuration and afterwards easier application of this configuration into target UniConfig nodes.
+Templates can be utilised to reuse some configuration and more easily apply this configuration into target UniConfig nodes.

-• All templates are stored under 'templates' topology and each template is represented by separate 'node' list entry.
+• All templates are stored under the templates topology and each template is represented by a separate node list entry.

-• Whole template configuration is placed under 'frinx-uniconfig-topology:configuration' container in the Configuration datastore.
-Because of this, configuration of template can be accessed and modified in the same way like modification of UniConfig node.
+• The entire template configuration is placed under the frinx-uniconfig-topology:configuration container in the Configuration datastore.
+Because of this, the configuration of a template can be accessed and modified in the same way as a UniConfig node.

-• Templates are validated against single schema context.
-Schema context, against which validation is enabled, is selected at creation of template using 'uniconfig-schema-repository' query parameter.
-Value of the query parameter defines name of the schema repository that is placed under UniConfig distribution in form of the directory.
+• Templates are validated against a single schema context.
+The schema context is selected when a template is created using the uniconfig-schema-repository query parameter.
+The value of the query parameter defines the name of the schema repository that is placed under the UniConfig distribution in the form of the directory.

 Currently implemented template features:

-• Tags - Tags can be used for selection of an operation that should be applied for the specific subtree at application of template to UniConfig node.
+• Tags - Used to select an operation that is applied to the specific subtree when the template is applied to a UniConfig node.

 # Latest-schema

-Latest-schema can be set using PUT request.
-It will be placed in Config datastore.
-Name of directory has to point to existing schema repository that is placed under UniConfig distribution.
+Latest-schema can be set using a PUT request.
+It is placed in the Config datastore.
+The name of the directory must point to an existing schema repository placed under the UniConfig distribution.

 Set the latest schema